 How to Improve Your Career Development

-- Introduction
+Introduction

-However, a "career finder" quiz doesn't paint the full picture.
+However, a career quiz doesn't paint the full picture.
 Results may offer some suggestions as to the careers or fields in which you might excel -- but all it does is narrow the scope of your options to fit them on a dartboard, leaving you blindfolded and hoping that the dart you throw lands on your "dream job" or "perfect career path."

 In short, even with a list of possibilities, you're still left wondering what is right for you.
 Instead, the focus should be on answering "why?" and "how?"

-What do you do when the career assessment quiz results show that you would be best in a role similar to that of an attorney or judge -- and you've just spent the last 15 years as a kindergarten teacher (a job you love and feel is your calling)?
-Do you quit your job, pack up your bags and head to law school?
+What do you do when the career path quiz results show that you would be best in a role similar to that of an attorney or judge -- and you've just spent the last 15 years as a kindergarten teacher (a job you love and feel is your calling)?
+Do you quit your job, pack your bags and head to law school?
 Probably not.
 Herein lies the flaw in focusing on what you're doing instead of the why or the how.

 As you've probably figured out by now, we aren't going to tell you what your career should be.
 But that's because we're doing something better.

-02 What Career Is Right for Me?
+01 How Do I Know What Career Is Right for Me?

 Think about the best day at work you've ever had.

 What did that day look like?
 What made it great?
-Now think about what talents you were tapping into on that very best day.
+Now, think about what talents you were tapping into on that very best day.
 Maybe you:

-- closed a huge sale, putting you in line to be the highest-selling sales rep of the year
+Closed a huge sale, putting you in line to be the highest-selling sales rep of the year

-- started working on a project with your best friend at work
+Started working on a project with your best friend at work

-- checked every task off your extensive to-do list before noon
+Checked every task off your extensive to-do list before noon

-- spent part of your day reading new materials from leading experts in your field
+Spent part of your day reading new materials from leading experts in your field

 Consider this: There are ways to replicate and strengthen those same talents that went into making that day such a memorable one -- ways to help you feel more motivated, inspired, ambitious or capable of doing the job you're already doing.